Sleep No More (Doctor Who): Plot

-The viewer is addressed by Gagan Rassmussen, a researcher aboard Le Verrier Lab, a space station in orbit around Neptune in the 38th century, through a glitch-filled video transmitted across the Solar System.
+The viewer is addressed by Gagan Rassmussen, a researcher aboard Le Verrier Lab - a space station in orbit around Neptune in the 38th century - through a glitch-filled video transmitted across the Solar System.
 Rassmussen warns the viewer not to watch the video, but says its found footage will explain the events that have occurred.

 When communication with Le Verrier is lost, a rescue ship is dispatched from Triton.
-Aboard Le Verrier, the four soldiers, Nagata, Chopra, Deep-Ando, and 474, discover the station empty save for the Twelfth Doctor and Clara, passing off as assessors.
+Aboard Le Verrier, the four soldiers, Nagata, Chopra, Deep-Ando, and 474, discover the station empty save for the Twelfth Doctor and Clara; passing themselves off as assessors.
 The group is chased by "Sandmen", humanoid forms composed of dust.

 They take safety in a lab filled with large pods, and discover Rassmussen.
 He explains he is the inventor of the pods, known as Morpheus, which are machines that send signals to the brains of the humans inside to compress a month's worth of sleep into a few minutes, and the pods on Le Verrier are more advanced than on Triton.
 The Doctor suspects that Morpheus has transformed the rheum in the corner of the eye into a carnivorous lifeform which digested the crew.

 The gravity shields are powered down before the Doctor fixes them.
 During this, a Sandman appears to consume Rassmussen.
 Chopra, Deep-Ando, and 474 are also killed during their escape.
 The Doctor silently monitors the Sandmen and realises that Rassmussen is making them blind by hijacking the visual receptors in the rheum in the Sandmen and in the eyes of anyone who has used Morpheus to collate video footage.

 They make their way to the ship but Rassmussen is alive, trapping them in a room with a Sandman.
 Rassmussen plans to use the ship to return to Triton and release Morpheus there with the Sandman, which he says is now spread by spores.
 Nagata shoots Rassmussen.
 The Doctor engineers their escape and destroys the gravity shields, sending the station and ship into Neptune.
 The Doctor comments that the inconsistencies in how Morpheus is spread along with the gravity shields being powered down seems to be contrived like a story.
 The Doctor, Clara, and Nagata escape in the TARDIS.

 Rassmussen reveals to the viewer he is a Sandman, being pulled apart by Neptune's gravity.
-Rassmussen explains he wanted to ensure the video the viewer is watching was seen by others, as its glitches contain the Morpheus signal and will allow it to spread.
+Rassmussen explains why he wanted to ensure that the video the viewer is watching was seen by others, as its glitches contain the Morpheus signal and will allow it to spread.